kenanwang/username.github.io/resume.md

 **Mobile (5+ years)**
 Professional
-* 4 years at AppCentral.
+* 4 years at AppCentral, where we invented [Mobile Application Management](https://en.wikipedia.org/wiki/Mobile_application_management).
 * 1 year as the product manager for Wikipedia mobile web and applications.
 * Helped prototype a [mobile security messaging app](https://www.prweb.com/releases/2010/01/prweb3437544.htm) that was acquired.